Eden Valley Villages

 Nearby is the Church of St John the Baptist, a 13th Century building of red sandstone.
 Some of the windows, all of which are plain, may be as old as 600 years.

 In the village stands Melmerby Hall, a Grade II listed manor home, which started as a defensive tower in the 1300s.
 It is set within its own sandstone walled grounds, which are entered through an arched gateway at the edge of the village.
 The grounds include an archery lawn, walled vegetable gardens and a Victorian castle folly at the foot of the lawn.
 The forested grounds extend for 20 acres, and incorporate a small tributary of the River Eden.
-Inside are a number of unusual features that include a priests hole, an enormous inglenook fireplace and doorways through old fireplaces.
+Inside are a number of unusual features.
+These include a priests hole, an enormous inglenook fireplace and doorways through old fireplaces.

 The Village Bakery is in Melmerby.